 Care Force provides quality volunteer experiences that become an integral part of our corporate partners’ employee engagement initiatives.
 Our events inspire people to serve their communities again and again.

-Care Force offers the following four standard event types:
+Care Force offers the following event types:

 Note: Although these are the standard event types that Care Force executes, we are able to customize events to meet your needs.

 We will work with you to design transformative physical service projects that meet community needs and provide a great volunteer experience.
 When it aligns, these events can also involve elements of skill-based volunteerism like food demonstrations and resume workshops.
 These events can take place just about anywhere in the world.
 Examples of these type of events are the following: School Transformation Events, Community Center Beautification, Community Garden Builds/Enhancements.

 Our virtual opportunities are designed to bring great volunteer opportunities to your participants, in an online environment.
 Events can involve mailing supplies to employees or zero touch, fully virtual activities.
 Employees can be engaged through a series of on-line events, or on-demand activities based on their own schedules.
 Examples of these type of opportunities are the following: Back to School Pouch or Teacher Appreciation Tote Creation, Mystery STEM Bag Challenge.